 In the many levels of evolution each human being finds themselves in right now, we can identify the ones that continue following the path of idealisms, mistaking images and ideas for the real thing, and the ones that sees them as projections of the mind.
 We don’t go to church and believe the statues and paintings to be the saints themselves, but we let ourselves be deceived by propaganda.
 We feel comfortable believing, it gives us structure.
 The saints and ideals fulfill the emptiness inside.
 So we follow them blindly, but we can take hold of ourselves and leave this passivity.

 Many books were written in social skills and knowledge always trying to advance our evolution through culture.
 Culture is a vertical power that mediates our relation to nature, when we wake up to understand this we see that we are not free.
 Our behavior is modeled by these ideas of society and we all act upon it blindly.
 But we have the power to choose to leave these patterns behind.
-Some try to have a peak out of the claws of Culture through intoxication, others through revolt.
+Some try to have a peek out of the claws of Culture through intoxication, others through revolt.
 Many rebels have come to this age, from the Beat generation to the Soviet Revolution, all had their own ideals for changing the human being.
 All were curators for an ARThropotechnics.